clinical-meteor/r5-miscellaneous/input/pagecontent/index.md

 Note that, in the United States, the 21st Century Cures Act is of particular importance to patients; and the rule includes provisions requiring that patients can electronically access all of their electronic health information (EHI), structured and/or unstructured, at no cost, and with the application of their choice.
 Patients have the recourse to [report information blocking](https://inquiry.healthit.gov/support/plugins/servlet/desk/portal/6) by healthcare systems and other vendors.

-### What Data is Included?
+### What data is included?

 FHIR provides out-of-the-box data schemas and implementation guidance for many common data types that are found in healthcare... allergies, immunizations, medications, patient demographics, clinical observations, vital signs, procedures, and much more!
+Examples include…..

 - US Common Data for Interoperability (USCDI)
 USCDI is a set of basic data that the US Government expects applications and technology vendors to support in order to obtain certification as an interoperability compliant product or service.